NeuroTechX/ntx_slack_archive/devices.md

  >Hey all Im trying to make a circuit for marking eeg data when I flash a stimulus on screen, I want to put the diode on a little square and send a 1 when white and 0 when black to an arduino.
 Does any one have advice?

+10/25/2017 1:56 PM

+ **rohit** :

+ >I not sure about what you mean by 'diode on a little square' but you can use a photodiode(cheapest solution), it will detect when the light shines on it and communicate to Arduino.
+You can easily Google the simple circuits for that.

+>

+>
+Secondly, why do you need arduino and external circuit, can't you just know when the screen is flashing white/black if you have programmed it to do so.